Allison Mei-Li

 When I’m not writing, I’m chasing after my pre-schooler, reading poetry submissions for The Turning Leaf Journal, and helping others find their voice as a speech-language pathologist.
 My superpowers are dreaming big, bringing people together, voicing quiet truths, and noticing what often goes unseen.

-You’ll find my poetry in literary mags, at gatherings, and soon, in my debut book—each one an invitation to feel deeply and remember what matters.
+You’ll find my poetry in literary mags, at gatherings, and in my debut collection, A History of Holding—each one an invitation to feel deeply and remember what matters.

 Thank you for being here.